The Real World: Sydney: After filming

 At the 2008 The Real World Awards Bash, KellyAnne was nominated in the "Hottest Female" category and Isaac in the "Hottest Male" one, KellyAnne and Cohutta were also in the running for "Favorite Love Story", as well as Dunbar for "Best Phonecall Gone Bad", and both Shauvon and Trisha for "Gone Baby Gone", with the latter also receiving a nomination for the "Roommate you Love to Hate" award.

 On November 5, 2008, it was revealed on the Real World/Road Rules Challenge: The Island reunion special that KellyAnne Judd was dating Wes Bergmann of The Real World: Austin at the time.
-In an extra clip of the reunion for Real World/Road Rules Challenge: The Ruins, which aired December 16, 2009, Wes and KellyAnne revealed that they were no longer together, but were attempting to resolve the status of their relationship.
+On the reunion for Real World/Road Rules Challenge: The Ruins, which aired on December 16, 2009, Wes and KellyAnne revealed that they were no longer together, but were attempting to resolve the status of their relationship.
+On September 14, 2025, Judd married Max Alpert.

 In 2009, Isaac and Noirin eventually broke up.
 In 2010, they both appeared on the tenth series of the British version Big Brother.
 Norin entered on Day 1, while Isacc entered on Day 54.
 Noirin was evicted by the Viewer's Vote on Day 56, with Isaac choosing to leave shortly after.

 Cohutta Grindstaff and Isaac Stout opened and co-own a concert venue, The Bad Manor, in Athens, Georgia.
-It opened May 8, 2010, and it is located in downtown Athens at 346 E. Broad St.
+It opened May 8, 2010, and it is located in downtown Athens at 346 E. Broad St. On June 10, 2023, Grindstaff welcomed his first daughter.

 Parisa Montazaran's debut album, Intelegance, which mixes hip-hop and dance beats with influences from her Persian heritage, was released November 24, 2008.

 In 2012, Dunbar published a paperback titled Crazy Sh*t Republicans Say.